bigsky77/dreary-dwarf/src/content/post/wave.md

 - **Community**: We seek meaningful connections and collaboration.
 With privacy assured, we can engage more openly and authentically, strengthening the social fabric.

-- **Equity**: A fair society values each person's contributions.
+- **Fairness**: A fair society values each person's contributions.
 By returning value to individuals, we promote a more balanced and inclusive digital ecosystem.

 ## The Path Forward